czyys/dustforceguide/README.md

 It’s also worth noting that in situations where you can’t get a good slope boost, for example because there’s no way to gain much falling speed and your horizontal speed isn’t big, it’s better to simply slide down the slope.

-Sliding down a slope has a relatively low maximum speed, that's why it’s rarely the optimal strat.
+Sliding down a slope has a relatively low maximum speed and it takes a while to reach it, that's why it’s rarely the optimal strat.

 - - - -